 You won’t find many big box shops here – downtown is lined with small businesses and restaurants including Detour Coffee, Cumbraes Butcher Shop, Mickey McGuire’s Cheese Shop, Taylor’s Tea Room & Takeaway, Dundas Matsuri Sushi, Frosty’s Fish & Chips, and Picone Fine Food which in 2015 celebrated 100years!

 Quatrefoil Restaurant opened in 2010 and has been named one of Canada’s top restaurants, they offer a fine dining experience in a beautiful old home on Sydenham.
 Their sous chef, Gabriell Cruz, was a competitor on Top Chef Canada‘s Second Season.
-They also own Brux House which has opened in late 2014 on Locke Street in Hamilton to rave reviews.
+They also own Brux House which opened in late 2014 on Locke Street in Hamilton to rave reviews.

 An interesting condo project at the base of Dundas Peak took an old highschool and converted it the Dundas District Lofts